An Algorithm for the Assignment Game Beyond Additive Valuations

-Then, the algorithm only terminates if all unit-buyers $k_0$ are matched, which means that no MATs exist in $D(\nu, p)$.
-By Lemma \ref{lem:smo_core_cm}, we know that when combined with partial stability, this implies that the output $(\mu, p)$ is a competitive equilibrium.
-As a result, if the algorithm terminates, it returns a competitive equilibrium.
+Then, the algorithm only terminates if all unit-buyers $k_0$ are matched, and so no MATs exist in $D(\tau, p)$.
+By Lemma \ref{lem:smo_core_cm}, when combined with partial stability, this implies the output $(\mu, p)$ is a competitive equilibrium.
+Thus, if the algorithm terminates, it returns a competitive equilibrium.

-Now we analyze the runtime of Algorithm \ref{alg:gs_core_mech}, and show that it terminates.
+Now we analyze the runtime of Algorithm \ref{alg:gs_core_mech}.
 Consider each iteration of the inner while loop.
 By Lemma \ref{lem:gs_price_inc}, either the number of items in $\mathcal T$ increases, or we reach the edge of the current linear domain, and $\textsc{LinSeg}_{i,j}(p_j)$ increases by one for some $(i,j)$. $\mathcal T$ can increase at most $O(|S|)$ times, and we can increment linear domains at most $O(K)$ times, where $K$ is the total number of linear segments in the effective price functions.
 Each iteration is dominated by the runtime of \textsc{FindPriceIncrease}, which requires $O(|B|^5|S|^5)$ time by Lemma \ref{lem:gs_price_inc}.
 The total runtime of the inner while loop is thus $O((K+|S|)|B|^5|S|^5)$.
-Finally, in each iteration of the outer while loop, an unmatched unit-buyer $k_0$ is selected in line \ref{alglin:gs_core_mech:outer_while}, then matched along an augmenting path in line \ref{alglin:gs_core_mech:augment2}.
+In each iteration of the outer while loop, an unmatched unit-buyer $k_0$ is selected in line \ref{alglin:gs_core_mech:outer_while}, then matched along an augmenting path in line \ref{alglin:gs_core_mech:augment2}.
 Thus, the number of unmatched unit-buyers decreases by one, for at most $O(|B||S|)$ iterations.
 Each iteration is dominated by the runtime of the inner while loop, for a total runtime of $O((K+|S|)|B|^6|S|^6)$. \end{proof}